baeddavid/algospel/Hymns/README.md

 https://www.codewars.com/

-For those who prefer guidance or request help feel, free to offer a *pull request* with a question.
+For those who prefer assistance or want help, feel free to offer a [*pull request*](https://github.com/eyybaebae/algospel/pulls) with a question.
+Questions will be added to [Requested-Hymns](./Requested-Hymns) available for disciples to attempt.